 This study aimed to reexamine the purchase decision of first home buyers at a time of decreasing housing affordability within Australia.
 It attempted to determine those factors, most influential in the timing of the decision to purchase, for first home buyers across three Australian state capitals; Adelaide, South Australia (SA), Perth, Western Australia (WA) and Sydney, New South Wales (NSW).
-The research method used to gather information was a postal survey conducted by the author, distributed in March 2000, and based on a representative sample of first home buyers who had purchased between 1st January and 30th June 1999.
+The research method used to gather information was a postal survey, distributed in March 2000, which was based on a representative sample of first home buyers who had purchased between 1st January and 30th June 1999.
 This was before the formal announcement that a Goods and Services Tax (GST) was to be introduced in Australia.
 The introduction of the GST was expected to increase new house prices by about eight per cent.
 The cities were selected as they represented a range in housing affordability between 1997 and 2002, with Adelaide being one of the most affordable and Sydney the least.
-As housing became more expensive within this period housing affordability indexes dropped throughout Australia (Figure 2).
+As housing became more expensive within this period housing affordability indexes dropped throughout Australia (Figure 1).
+The index which is reported is the HIA Commonwealth Bank index in which a drop in the index reflects a drop in affordability.
 As well, in each of these three cities, the housing transaction data used to establish the sampling frame was collected by a central agency which made the obtaining of addresses, and the obtaining of permission to use them, much easier.